-Dutch politician Geert Wilders says he's flying to Great Britain despite a government order banning him from entering the country, and he's daring the "weak and cowardly" British government to arrest him when he gets there.
+An anti-Islam Dutch politician vows to fly to Great Britain on Thursday despite a government ban on his entering the country, and he's daring the "weak and cowardly" British government to arrest him when he gets there.

 The right-wing lawmaker was invited by a member of Parliament to show his anti-Islam movie "Fitna," which calls the Koran a "fascist" book and accuses Islam of being a violent religion.
 He was told by the British Embassy in a letter Tuesday that he could not set foot in the country.

 Britain's Home Office would not comment specifically on the ban, but it said it "opposes extremism in all its forms" and would work to "stop those who want to spread extremism, hatred and violent messages in our communities from coming to our country."

 The Dutch ambassador to Great Britain, Pieter Willem Waldeck, said Thursday he will meet with Wilders when he arrives in London to offer help if he is detained upon entry, Radio Netherlands reported.